-Slow cookers have been hitting the headlines lately because they simplify the cooking process allowing unskilled cooks to make impressive meals with the least amount of effort but the question on everyone’s lips is WHO makes the best slow cookers you can buy today?
+Slow cookers simplify the cooking process allowing unskilled cooks to make impressive meals with the least amount of effort.
+The question on everyone’s lips is who makes the best slow cookers you can buy today?

 Just throw in your ingredients, press a couple of buttons and you’re free to get on with more important matters as a gourmet meal quietly cooks quietly in the kitchen!